LS-Instruments/lsi-af-message-maker/README.md

 # An enhanced Actor Framework Message Maker!

+This is a fork of the [MGI Actor Framework Message Maker](https://gitlab.com/mgi/labview-tools-network/af-message-maker) where we added support for interfaces.

 Key improvements over NI's Actor Framework Message Maker:

 * Ability to update already built messages